PNU-142633

 PNU-142633 is an experimental drug candidate for the treatment of migraine.
-It exerts its effect as a selective, high affinity 5-HT1D receptor antagonist.
+It exerts its effect as a selective, high affinity 5-HT1D receptor agonist.
 PNU-142633 is well tolerated after oral administration.

 It was an interesting candidate due to its greater affinity for 5-HT1D compared to 5-HT1B receptors (typical migraine drugs such as triptans are agonists for both receptors), but experimental results were disappointing.

 The structure can be compared favorably with Sonepiprazole.